Muskankumari13/Week1/work/capstone_report_template.md

 Data and ML are useful because refresh priority depends on multiple signals at the same time, including content age, time since the last update, search demand, clicks, impressions, CTR, position, engagement, and recent traffic trends.
 A simple fixed rule may not combine these signals as effectively as a learned model.

 This project is therefore designed as **decision support**, not as an automated replacement for editorial judgment.

+### FlyRank case-study connection

+The machine-learning work is framed as a case study of a practical content-operation problem: deciding where limited editorial effort should be spent first.

+Rather than treating the model as a generic prediction exercise, the project connects the analysis directly to the content-refresh workflow.
+The intended user is an editor or content team that needs a ranked queue of webpages for review.

+The model therefore answers a practical question:

+> **Which pages should the content team look at first?**

+The ranking is intended to help an editor prioritize review, not to automatically publish, rewrite, or make SEO decisions.

 ---